Quantum Boltzmann dynamics and bosonized particle-hole interactions in fermion gases: Introduction

-From a conceptual level, the last observation is crucial.
-Namely, it states that the emergence of the operator that drives the quantum Boltzmann equation \eqref{boltzmann} for states $F$ near the Fermi ball, is associated to a \textit{quadratic} operator $\mathscr{B}$ in particle-hole space, describing interactions with a boson-field, i.e. the bosonized particle-hole pairs.
-Our main result is a rigorous version of this statement.
+{\blu From a conceptual level, \eqref{C and B} is a crucial observation.
+It states that the emergence of the operator that drives the quantum Boltzmann equation \eqref{boltzmann} for states $F$ near the Fermi ball, is associated with an operator $\mathscr{B}$ in particle-hole space.
+In particular, the operator $\mathscr B$ is {\blu \textit{bilinear} in the variables $f$ and $1-f$}, and may be regarded as a ``quadratic approximation" of the full operator $\mathscr C$.
+The physical meaning of the operator $\mathscr B$ is associated with the interactions between particles with a distinguished boson field -- the field of bosonized particle-hole pairs near the Fermi surface. }